peterkolade1/Hiverr/replit.md

-# Hiver - UGC Influencer Marketing Platform
+# Hiverr - UGC Influencer Marketing Platform

 ## Overview

-Hiver is a full-stack web application that connects brands with content creators for User-Generated Content (UGC) campaigns.
+Hiverr is a full-stack web application that connects brands with content creators for User-Generated Content (UGC) campaigns.
 The platform features a modern React frontend with TypeScript, an Express.js backend, and PostgreSQL database with Drizzle ORM.
 The application showcases creators with "Hive Score" ratings, campaigns, and includes an inquiry system for connecting brands with creators across multiple niches including Beauty & Skincare, Fitness & Health, Food & Cooking, Fashion & Lifestyle, Technology, Photography, Music & Audio, and Travel.

 ## User Preferences